tsunami416604/azure-docs.hu-hu/articles/data-factory/control-flow-until-activity.md

 ```

 ### <a name="powershell-commands"></a>PowerShell-parancsok
-A parancsok használata, hogy a JSON-fájlokat mentette a mappába: C:\ADF.
+Ezek a parancsok feltételezik, hogy mentette a mappába a JSON-fájlok: C:\ADF.

 ```powershell
 Connect-AzureRmAccount